HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 focus on cybersecurity training

-Regardless of their size, businesses have to stick to the continuous security approach to guarantee protection of their digital assets and data.
-Unlike large enterprises, smaller businesses can succeed in guarding their cybersecurity without investing in complex solutions.
+Unlike large enterprises, smaller companies can succeed in guarding their cybersecurity without investing in complex solutions.
 Instead, they can focus on more frequent employee security training, endpoint and device protection.

-Small companies can also run comprehensive security tests more often than large companies.
-For example, they can perform different types of penetration testing and vulnerability assessment every six months or after any software and hardware modifications are made.
-These are some of the most effective activities to proactively detect security defects and fix them promptly.
+For example, they can perform penetration testing and vulnerability assessments every six months or after any software and hardware modifications are made.
+These are some of the most effective activities to proactively detect and fix security defects promptly.

 1. Mark Stamford – Founder of OccamSec